20 Countries by Most People Living with HIV-AIDS

 12. Malawi

-Approximately 1.1 million (10.8% of the country’s population) people living with HIV-positive.
-People in Malawi responding to services provided for HIV/AIDS and resulted in a gradual decline in HIV prevalence.
+Approximately 1.1 million (10.8% of the country’s population) people are HIV-positive.
+People in Malawi responded to services provided for HIV/AIDS, which resulted in a gradual decline in HIV prevalence.

 Malawi flag